CTeX-org/lshort-zh-cn/README.md

 ### Using scripts and Makefile

-For GNU/Linux and macOS users, we provide Makefile in the 'src' directory.
+For GNU/Linux and macOS users, we provide Makefile in the `src` directory.
 Use GNU make tool in the following order:

 ```sh
 make
 make install
 ```

-For Windows users, we also provide a batch file `make.bat` in the 'src' directory, which you can double-click to do the typesetting.
+For Windows users, we also provide a batch file `make.bat` in the `src` directory, which you can double-click to do the typesetting.

 ### Using latexmk